classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/youtube-vimeo-embed.md

 <br>

+## Add More YouTube Videos for Event Promos & Trailers

-You can also add more YouTube videos as part of event's promos and trailers to show it to visitors on event page.
+You can also add multiple YouTube videos as event promos or trailers to showcase on your event page and attract more visitors.

-1. Go to Event Edit Page -> Media Tab -> YouTube Video URL and add multipe YouTube video IDs.
+1. Go to Event Edit Page -> Media Tab -> YouTube Video URL and add multiple YouTube video IDs.

     ***